-Bed Inventory [Data Element 2.7 Field 6]: The total number of beds available for occupancy on the night of the inventory count for each of the above-listed household types.
-For all of the relevant project types other than rapid re-housing, CoCs must include all of the dedicated homeless beds and units available for homeless persons on the date of the inventory count whether beds are new, current, or under development (separate records will be created for each inventory type), regardless of whether the project participates in HMIS or receives HUD funding, and regardless of whether the bed was occupied.
+Bed Inventory [Data Element 2.7, Field 6]: The total number of beds available for occupancy on the night of the inventory count for each of the above-listed household types.
+For all of the relevant project types other than rapid re-housing (see Section 3.3.4), CoCs must include all of the dedicated homeless beds and units available for homeless persons on the date of the inventory count, whether beds are current or under development (separate records will be created for each inventory type), regardless of whether the project participates in HMIS or not (separate records will be created for each inventory type), regardless of whether the project receives HUD funding, and regardless of whether the bed was occupied.
 CoCs need to remember that HIC beds can only be reported once, even if funding for the housing and services are from multiple sources that may be associated with different project types.
 For example, when SSVF funds are provided to pay for a crib or move-in costs for a household who is served in HUD-VASH, the inventory should only be reported in the HIC under the PSH inventory.